liveforeverx/lisir/README.md

 ## License

-All files under this repository fall under the MIT License (see the file LICENSE)
+All files under this repository fall under the MIT License (see the file LICENSE).